 For my part I will see to it that I do everything I can to have our children baptized and educated as Catholics.
 Without taking any responsibility or authority away from my spouse.

-By agreeing to do everything that you can to raise and educate your children as Catholics, you are confirming that you will guide your children on how to live in the light of the lord, while being respectful of your partners wishes.
+By agreeing to do everything that you can to raise and educate your children as Catholics, you are confirming that you will guide your children on how to live in the light of the lord while being respectful of your partner’s wishes.
 Generally speaking, when a Catholic marries someone of a different Christian denomination, raising children together isn’t as difficult as raising a child with someone of a completely different religious belief or with someone who’s an Atheist.

-With that said, the differences between Catholics and many of the other Christian denominations are only minor, but there are some denominations where these differences are not so trivial, and could be enough to cause some tension.
+With that said, the differences between Catholics and many of the other Christian denominations are only minor, but there are some denominations where these differences are not so trivial and could be enough to cause some tension.

 Raising children requires input from both parents, it is not the sole responsibility of one or the other.
-Parents of differing faiths will naturally want their children to grow up following in their foot steps.
+Parents of differing faiths will naturally want their children to grow up following in their footsteps.
 In many mixed-faith relationships, both parents may agree to leave it up to their children to decide which religious faith or views they follow.
-Meaning that both parents will openly include their children in their religious discussions, traditions and practices.
+Meaning that both parents will openly include their children in their religious discussions, traditions, and practices.

-Having two parents with differing views and opinions can help to offer children a greater insight into the world, broadening their horizon.
-But having two parents with conflicting views and teachings, that are unable find a healthy middle ground with one another, can result in children turning their back on God, the Catholic Church, or religion in general.
+Having two parents with differing views and opinions can help to offer children a greater insight into the world, broadening their horizons.
+But having two parents with conflicting views and teachings, that are unable to find a healthy middle ground with one another, can result in children turning their back on God, the Catholic Church, or religion in general.

 2) Marrying Outside of the Catholic Church